yu2491/student-directory/README.md

 # Student Directory #

-The student directory script allows you to manage the list of student enrolled at Villians Academy.
+The student directory script allows you to manage the list of students enrolled at Villians Academy.

 ## How to use ##